actlab-fhy/FhY/docs/source/index.rst

 This project is being developed by the Alternative Computing Technologies (ACT) Lab at the University of California San Diego led by Professor Hadi Esmaeilzadeh.
 The current contributors are Christopher Priebe and Jason Del Rio.

+Check out our :doc:`design blog <design_blog/index>` for more information on current progress.

 Indices and tables
 ------------------